 Lily blushed hotter.
 “How do I know how to avoid the mistakes?”

-“You don’t.
+“You don't.
 You never do.
-I mean, rarely does fucking a married man works out, but most others are harder to tell.
-An enraged wife can be a terrible thing.”
+I mean, rarely does fucking a married man work out for anyone but a playwright, but the rest of the questions are harder to answer.
+One mistake and you can never go back.
+Trust me, an enraged wife can be a terrible thing.”

 Guilt stabbed her.
 “Mindil is becoming a friend of mine.”

 “And I think I'm also falling for her,” Lily blurted.